 Surely these evoke the spirit of Jane Austen at least as much as the period pieces.
 Fortunately, many of these- from the original dances used in the movies- to sheet music of the film scores are easily obtained.

-Perhaps the most comprehensive collection of works is Jane Austen’s World published by Faber music (ISBN-13: 978-0571517930).
-This book is available for Piano, clarinet, violin or flute and retails for around $13 (US.)
+Perhaps the most comprehensive collection of works is Jane Austen’s World published by Faber music.
 It includes:

 Emma by Rachel Portman-

 Sense and Sensibility by Patrick Doyle-